View semester dates

 Your first year will be split between Economics and Philosophy.

-The economics modules will provide you with modules focusing on the mathematical and statistical skills necessary for advanced study of the discipline.
+The economics modules will focus on providing you with the mathematical and statistical skills necessary for advanced study of the discipline.
 In philosophy you will take modules that introduce you to the methods of thinking and writing that underpin philosophy, central areas of philosophical study and key figures and works from the history of philosophy.

 Core modules